CenekAlbl/drone-tracking-datasets/README.md

 * **Jesse Murray** (jesse.r.murray-at-gmail.com) - *data collection, camera calibration*
 * **Chen-Chieh Liao** (liao86632769-at-gmail.com), **Dorina Ismalii** (dorinaismaili01-at-gmail.com ) - *2D trajectories*

+The work was conducted in the group of Photogrammetry and Remote Sensing, ETH Zurich.
 # Acknowledgement
 Special thanks to
 * [Fixposition](https://www.fixposition.ch) for providing the drone and the RTK system